-As noted, when patients present with a long history of typical migraine attacks, and the headaches are essentially unchanged, scans of the head may not be necessary.
-Whether to do any testing at all depends on the physician's clinical suspicion of organic pathology (see Box).
-Sound clinical judgment, based on patient history and a physical exam, is crucial in deciding which exams a given patient needs.
+As noted, when patients present with a long history of typical migraine attacks, and the headaches are essentially unchanged, scans of the head usually are not absolutely necessary.
+Whether to do any testing at all depends on the physician's clinical suspicion of organic pathology (see box).
+Sound clinical judgment, based on patient history and a physical exam, is crucial in deciding who needs which exam.

-In addition to the MRI and CT scan, tests that are generally useful for diagnosis of headache include lumbar puncture, IOP testing, CT scan of the sinuses, and blood tests.
+In addition to the MRI and CT scan, tests that are sometimes useful for diagnosis of headache include lumbar puncture, IOP testing, CT scan of the sinuses, and blood tests.
 A magnetic resonance angiogram (MRA) allows the detection of most intracranial aneurysms.

-The problems that need to be excluded in a patient with new-onset migraine include sinus disease, meningitis, glaucoma, brain tumor, arteritis, subarachnoid hemorrhage, idiopathic intracranial hypertension, hydrocephalus, pheochromocytoma, stroke or transient ischemic attack, internal carotid artery dissection, and systemic illness.
+The problems that need to be

+- Progressive headaches over days or weeks, increasing in intensity - New-onset headaches, particularly in patients who "never" get headaches, or new-onset exertional headaches excluded in a patient with new-onset migraine include sinus disease, meningitis, glaucoma, brain tumor, arteritis, subarachnoid hemorrhage, low pressure headache, idiopathic intracranial hypertension, hydrocephalus, pheochromocytoma, stroke or transient ischemic attack, internal carotid artery dissection, and systemic illness.